projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 -  **PF** - A PCIe Function that supports the SR-IOV capability and is accessible to an SR-PCIM, a VI, or an SI.

--  **VF** - A “light-weight” PCIe Function that is directly accessible by an SI.
+-  **VF** - A "light-weight" PCIe Function that is directly accessible by an SI.

 SR-IOV Extended Capability